truthcoin/www.truthcoin.info/_posts/2016-05-14-drivechain-op-code.md

 To be clear, you get $4000 if one of these conditions are met:

-* You code a Drivechain OP_CheckVotesVerify pull request which makes it into Bitcoin Core.
+* You code a Drivechain OP_Check<font color="green">WorkScore</font>Verify pull request which makes it into Bitcoin Core.
-* You code a Drivechain OP_CheckVotesVerify pull request (which is not immediately the subject of ridicule for being invalid, poorly formatted, difficult to understand, etc), but the pull request is rejected **because** the Drivechain proposal is itself rejected for any reason.
+* You code a Drivechain OP_Check<font color="green">WorkScore</font>Verity pull request (which is not immediately the subject of ridicule for being invalid, poorly formatted, difficult to understand, etc), but the pull request is rejected **because** the Drivechain proposal is itself rejected for any reason.
 (If Drivechain is substantially modified, this might count as a "rejection" of the original.)

 These conditions are necessary, because I have a limited ability / availability to review coded submissions.
 Furthermore, my review would be redundant / irrelevant -- what matters is Bitcoin Core process.